top of page

 28. Jaroslaw Kurski, Journalist, Former Deputy Editor-in-Chief of Gazeta Wyborcza (Poland)

-29. Jean-Charles Larsonneur, Diplomat and Member of Parliament for Finistère
+29. Jean-Charles Larsonneur, Diplomat and former Member of Parliament for Finistère

 30. Jonathan Littell, Writer and Filmmaker